DMW2151/big-rutabaga/_posts/2020-03-22-tileserver.md

     SELECT ST_AsMVT(mvtgeom.*) as pbf FROM mvtgeom;
 ```

 With proper indexing, caching, gzipping, etc. I was able to get performance I was quite happy with.
-Even without the cache activated, with I was back down to seing very satisfactory 50ms responses from the DB.
+Even without the cache activated, with I was back down to seeing very satisfactory <100ms responses from the DB.
 There are a few outstanding issues.

-1. Tile size is unbounded, unless controlled for by the front end, zooming too far out will return tiles >500kb (the recommended tile size max is ~50kb) and the reauest will take >1s.
+1. Tile size is unbounded, unless controlled for by the front end, zooming too far out will return tiles >500kb (the recommended tile size max is ~50kb) and the request will take >1s.

 2. Something looks a bit off in the projection.
 The standard for Web-Mercator and general WGS is not the same coordinate system, perhaps I missed a transform somewhere.